contributte/console/.docs/README.md

 ```

 The extension will look for all commands extending from [`Symfony\Component\Console\Command\Command`](https://github.com/symfony/symfony/blob/master/src/Symfony/Component/Console/Command/Command.php) and automatically add them to the console application.
 That's all.
-You don't have to be worried about anything else.
+You don't have to worry about anything else.

 ## Configuration